Enjoy Kailash Manasarovar Yatra 2026 During Tibetan Year of Horse ‘Mahakumbh of Kailash’ and get extra Merit – Punya (पुण्य)

 What are the requirements for Kailash Mansarovar Yatra?

-• A diary to record the required addresses or contacts.
-Plus, you can note down things that you find worth.
-Also, bring the pen with some refills.
+Plus, you can note down things that you find worth noting.
+Also, bring a pen with some refills.

 • Maps/Charts and some books to read during your spare time.

-• Travel cheques, credit cards, and Currency.
+• Travel Insurance, credit cards, and Currency

 • Airline/Railway tickets/vouchers.

-• Any other document for personal purposes.
+• Any other document for personal purposes, like a medical report ( if needed)

 Five facts you need to know about Mount Kailash